 Making the decision to learn Welsh is relatively simple in comparison to making the leap into actually using the Welsh we know – whether we’d consider ourselves fluent or not.
 Getting people signed up to classes or reaching a 50-day streak on Duolingo is not the problem…. it’s getting people to lend their voice to Welsh in order to give the old language its own.
 Unfortunately, its the ‘using’ where most of us lack confidence.

 The fear of mis-mutating is like losing ten years of photographs and memories from your iCloud.
-Not being able to express oneself effectively in a local shop produces the same frustration as losing the ability to iMessage their mates from their iPad Mini.
+Not being able to express oneself effectively in a local shop produces the same frustration as losing the ability to iMessage their mates from their new Samsung tablet.
 The potential shame of sounding stupid in front of peers is akin to looking stupid when you can’t find where ‘Settings’ is on the new Android phone you’ve just spent £700 on and have to ask a twelve-year-old who finds it in less than three and a half seconds.

 But maybe our job as a society is not to force everyone to use an Android device, but to make them proficient enough to effectively utilise both Apple and Android devices when the occasions when either would be more efficient arise.